View on GitHub

 externalItems Descriptive Optional List(pair) max 255 Pass array of pair objects (type, URL) to API

-NOTE: The properties related and visited are only for internal purposes and hence not listed here.
+NOTE: The properties related, selfies, visited are only for internal purposes and hence not listed here.

 NOTE: The preloaded set of categories (see categories.csv) is highly opinionated.